burcudsr/CatvsDog/README.md

 This project is a deep learning-based image classification application trained on **1000 verified cat and dog images**.
 It utilizes a custom **CNN (Convolutional Neural Network)** architecture, optimized for accuracy and performance.

 ### 🌐 Live Application
-You can test the classifier here: [CatvsDog](https://catvsdog-bdsr.streamlit.app/)
+Access the tool here: [CatvsDog](https://catvsdog-bdsr.streamlit.app/)

 ## 🛠 Model Architecture
 The model's design focuses on robustness and feature extraction through carefully tuned layers: